Agency Bill vs Direct Bill Accounting for MGAs and Wholesalers

-Agency bill and direct bill accounting look similar on the surface.
+Agency bill vs direct bill accounting refers to two different insurance billing models.
+In agency bill, MGAs or brokers collect premiums and remit to carriers.
+In direct bill, carriers bill insureds directly and pay commissions separately.
+These models require different accounting treatment, reconciliation workflows, and financial controls.
 In practice, they behave very differently.
 Many MGA and wholesale accounting problems come from treating these billing models the same way.
 When systems are not designed to handle both, spreadsheets become the workaround.
 Premium Accounting is built to support both agency bill and direct bill accounting correctly, within the same premium accounting framework.
+If you are evaluating agency bill vs direct bill accounting, the key difference is who collects premium and how receivables, payables, and commissions are tracked.
+Incorrect handling of billing models leads to reconciliation errors, reporting issues, and spreadsheet dependency.
+See Insurance Accounting BPO

 In agency bill accounting: